 Signs and Symptoms

 People with BPD may experience extreme mood swings and can display uncertainty about who they are.
 As a result, their interests and values can change rapidly.

 - Frantic efforts to avoid real or imagined abandonment

 - A pattern of intense and unstable relationships with family, friends, and loved ones, often swinging from extreme closeness and love (idealization) to extreme dislike or anger (devaluation)

 - Distorted and unstable self-image or sense of self

 - Impulsive and often dangerous behaviors, such as spending sprees, unsafe sex, substance abuse, reckless driving, and binge eating

 - Recurring suicidal behaviors or threats or self-harming behavior, such as cutting

 - Intense and highly changeable moods, with each episode lasting from a few hours to a few days

-- Chronic feelings of emptiness and/or boredom
+- Chronic feelings of emptiness

 - Inappropriate, intense anger or problems controlling anger

-Seemingly mundane events may trigger symptoms.
+Seemingly ordinary events may trigger symptoms.
 For example, people with BPD may feel angry and distressed over minor separations—such as vacations, business trips, or sudden changes of plans—from people to whom they feel close.
 Studies show that people with this disorder may see anger in an emotionally neutral face and have a stronger reaction to words with negative meanings than people who do not have the disorder.